General

 It is most important to bear in mind recent copyright legislation if your intend to use or publish materials via the Internet, e.g. on a World Wide Web site.
 The use of Web materials for teaching and learning is quite different from the use of printed and broadcast materials, where there are substantial concessions for education, e.g. as embodied in the terms of the Copyright Licensing Agency (CLA) and the Educational Recording Agency (ERA).
 Publishing on the Web is also quite different from publishing in other media: see Casey (2004), which is a useful guide for anyone wishing to develop Web materials.

-If you wish to use materials from someone else's website, check the terms of use, which you will usually find at the bottom of the Web page or via a clickable link at the bottom of the page.
-For example, the BBC's terms of use state:
+If you wish to use materials from someone else's website, check the Terms of Use, (also known as Terms and Conditions or Terms of Service), which you will usually find at the bottom of the Web page or via a clickable link at the bottom of the page.
+For example, the BBC Website states:

-You may not copy, reproduce, republish, download, post, broadcast, transmit, make available to the public, or otherwise use bbc.co.uk content in any way except for your own personal, non-commercial use.
+Section 4.
+All copyright, trade marks, design rights, patents and other intellectual property rights (registered and unregistered) in and on bbc.co.uk and all content (including all applications) located on the site shall remain vested in the BBC or its licensors (which includes other users).
+You may not copy, reproduce, republish, disassemble, decompile, reverse engineer, download, post, broadcast, transmit, make available to the public, or otherwise use bbc.co.uk content in any way except for your own personal, non-commercial use.
 You also agree not to adapt, alter or create a derivative work from any bbc.co.uk content except for your own personal, non-commercial use.
-Any other use of bbc.co.uk content requires the prior written permission of the BBC.
+Any other use of bbc.co.uk content requires the prior written permission of the BBC: http://www.bbc.co.uk/terms/

 The key phrase here is personal, non-commercial use, i.e. not public use and not involving any kind of commercial gain.
 Posting something on the Web constitutes public use.

-Saving entire websites for use off line, otherwise known as webwhacking, breaches copyright because it involves copying the website to a local drive, either a network server or a stand-alone computer's hard drive.
+Webwhacking is a term used to describe the process of saving entire websites for use offline.
+It may breach copyright because it involves copying the website to a local drive, either a network server or a stand-alone computer's hard drive.
 As well as the straightforward legal issue that copying has occurred without the copyright holder's consent, there are other issues:

-Linking: If you intend to include a link to another website from your own website, or for example from a Word document, there is nothing in copyright law that states you need permission to do so.
-You should, however, acknowledge the source and make sure that the full URL of the link appears in the browser's address box and that the linked page appears in a separate window rather than within a frame that suggests the page may belong to the site from which the link is made.
-It is common courtesy to contact the owner of a site that you wish to link to, although you may never get a reply from large organisations or the owners of UK government websites and European Commission websites.
+If you intend to include a link to another website from your own website, or for example from a Word document, there is nothing in copyright law that states you need permission to do so.
+It is, however, common courtesy to contact the owner of a site that you wish to link to.
+You should always acknowledge the source of the site that you link to and make sure (i) that its full URL appears in the browser's address box, and (ii) that the linked site appears in a separate window rather than within a frame that suggests the page may belong to your own site - which could be interpreted as "passing off" the linked site as your own.
 Terms and conditions of use are normally published at websites of large organisations, government websites and EC websites, and they usually allow linking subject to due acknowledgement.

 The term communication to the public appears in a European Union Directive (2001), which was implemented in the UK under the Copyright and Related Rights Regulations (2003).
 See the interpretation of the 2003 Regulations by Oppenheim (2004).